Please enter a destination

 You will be transferred between the train station and your hotel, using a local taxi with the assistance of an English speaking guide.

-Train transfer from Tokyo to Kyoto.
-Approximately 2.5 hours.
+Transfer by train from Tokyo to Kyoto.

 The Granvia Kyoto is located directly above the Japan Rail train station.
 After exiting your train, please follow the below instructions to reach your hotel.
 This is a very short walk, and done easily on your own, so no guide service has been included.